EarthAsylum/eacKeyValue/readme.md

 This plugin is included with and used by [{eac}Doojigger](https://eacdoojigger.earthasylum.com), An advanced rapid plugin development platform.

-See also: [{eac}ObjectCache](https://eacdoojigger.earthasylum.com/eacobjectcache/) - a persistent object cache using a SQLite database to cache WordPress objects; A drop-in replacement to the [WP_Object_Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) used by WordPress.
+See also: [{eac}ObjectCache](https://eacdoojigger.earthasylum.com/eacobjectcache/) - a persistent object cache using APCu & SQLite to cache WordPress objects; A drop-in replacement to the [WP_Object_Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) used by WordPress.

 - - -

 ### Changelog

+#### Version 1.1.1 – October 1, 2025

++   Fixed SQL select for sitewide transient (meta_key).
++   Missed keys are only remembered for 8 hours.

 #### Version 1.1.0 – July 1, 2025